Rajivrocks-Ltd/TrackmaniaAI/readme/remote-setup.md

 ```powershell
 ssh silver-tunnel
 ```
 to set up a tunnel in one Powershell window.
-Then, you can run the following commands to connect to the respective servers:
+Then, you can run the following commands to test your connection to each respective server:
 ```powershell
 ssh -p 1234 <LU username>@localhost
 ssh -p 1235 <LU username>@localhost